-You can open the terminal by clicking Dash • Applications • Terminal.
-When the terminal window opens, it will be largely blank apart from some text at the top left of the screen, followed by a blinking block.
+You can open the terminal by clicking Dash - Applications - Terminal.

+When the terminal window opens, it will be largely blank with the exception of some text at the top left of the screen, followed by a blinking block.
 This text is your prompt-it displays, by default, your login name and your computer's name, followed by the current directory.
 The tilde (~) means that the current directory is your home directory.
-Finally, the blinking block is the cursor-this marks where text will be entered as you type.
+Finally, the blinking block is called the cursor-this marks where text will be entered as you type.